 View the contents of a CSPro data file, displayed in tables based on the dictionary contents.
 The tool allows you to view, but not modify, all of the cases in the file.
 You can filter the cases based on a search key.
-In addition to showing the data described by the dictionary, the tool also display the notes and other metadata saved for each case.
+In addition to showing the data described by the dictionary, the tool also displays notes and other metadata saved for each case.

 View the contents of any text file up to a maximum of 32,000 characters wide and up to two gigabytes in size.
 You can copy, save, or print all or part of the contents of the text file.
 You can also find text in the file, identify line and character position in the file, and copy tabular reports to spreadsheet programs.
 The file cannot be modified within the Text Viewer utility.

 Examine, but not change, the contents of any CSPro tables file.
 A table file is produced by running tabulation applications or using the Tabulate Frequencies tool.
 You can copy, save, or print all or parts of the tables in RTF (for word processing programs), or HTML (for Internet), or TAB delimited (for spreadsheet) formats.
-You can also create and view thematic maps of selected cells.

 Produce frequency distributions of all or some of the variables in a data file.
 You simply select the variables (value sets) you want to tabulate and provide the name of the data file.
 More than one data file can be tabulated.

 Compare the contents of two data files and identify the differences.
 The data files must have the same structure, that is, the same CSPro dictionary must describe both data files.

 Concatenate (join end-to-end) two or more CSPro data files or text files.
 You do not need a dictionary for this tool when working with text-based files.